About ringworm or tinea

 Ringworm, or tinea, is a common fungal skin infection.

-Children most commonly get ringworm from young animals, like kittens and guinea pigs.
-They can also pick it up through contact with infected people and contaminated objects, including carpet, floors, clothing and towels.
-Soil contains ringworm fungi too.
+Children most often get ringworm from young animals, like kittens and guinea pigs.
+They can also pick it up through contact with infected people and contaminated objects, including playground equipment, carpet, shower floors, brushes, clothing and towels.
+Soil contains ringworm too.

-Ringworm initially appears on the skin as a red ring with a clear centre, scales and a lumpy or raised edge.
+Tinea corporis first appears on the skin as a red ring with a clear centre, and a lumpy, scaly or raised edge.
 It’s very itchy and can gradually get bigger.
 It sometimes spreads to other areas.

 - there are several ringworm sores on your child’s scalp or body